Osteoporosis Canada

 About Osteoporosis Canada:

 Founded in 1982, Osteoporosis Canada (OC) is the only national organization serving people who have, or are at risk for, osteoporosis.
-It supports Canadians living with osteoporosis through education, advocacy and investing in research.
-Its vision is a Canada free of osteoporotic fractures.
-OC notes that 2 million Canadians are affected by osteoporosis, and at least 1 in 3 women and 1 in 5 men will break a bone due to osteoporosis in their lifetime.
-It states that fractures from osteoporosis are more common than heart attack, stroke and breast cancer combined.
-The charity’s office is in Toronto.
+It supports Canadians living with osteoporosis through education, advocacy, and investing in research.
+Osteoporosis is a disease characterized by low bone mass and deterioration of bone tissue, leading to an increased risk of fractures.
+OC reports that over 2.3 million Canadians are affected by osteoporosis.
+At least one in three women and one in five men will break a bone due to osteoporosis in their lifetime.

-OC provides services to individuals with osteoporosis which include free publications, a bilingual toll-free information line, educational programs, referrals to self-help groups and community resources, and its website.
-The charity also works with healthcare professionals to develop practice guidelines and standards for physicians to use in their clinical practice.
-In F2017, it allocated 20% of its program expenses to education, advocacy and program development, and 60% to its Ontario Strategy.
-It’s Ontario Strategy is a collaboration between the Ministry of Health and Long-Term Care, Ontario Women’s Health Council, Osteoporosis Canada, and health care and research professionals, with an objective of reducing the risk of hip and other osteoporotic fractures.
+Osteoporosis Canada offers access to free publications, educational programs, and referrals to community resources.
+OC also works with healthcare professionals to develop practice guidelines and standards for physicians to use in their clinical practice.
+It works towards its mission with the Ministry of Health and Long-Term Care, Ontario Women’s Health Council, and health care and research professionals.

 My anchor